 The tolerances of A500 are tighter than those of A53, so the HSS of the A500 circle has higher quality and less variability.
 If you want to know the difference between A500 pipe and the A795 pipe, continue browsing.

 Round HSS has a superior surface finish and is not as lacquered as normal A53 tubes.
 Since this lacquer coating needs to be removed from the A53 pipe to accommodate welding and painting, so this can save money and time.

-All steel structures have their pros and cons including structural supports, building columns, highway signs, oil field services and communication towers, to name a few.
+All steel structures have their pros and cons including structural supports, building columns, highway signs, oil field services, and communication towers, to name a few.
 But ultimately ASTM A500 is a better choice when you need a round profile.

-We encourage architects, fabricators, structural engineers and contractors to read up on ASTM A500 and visit The Steel Tube Institute's website because it offers a wide variety of technical publications, load tables and design aids.
+We encourage architects, fabricators, structural engineers, and contractors to read up on ASTM A500 and visit The Steel Tube Institute's website because it offers a wide variety of technical publications, load tables, and design aids.